thephpleague/uri/CONTRIBUTING.md

 Contributions are **welcome** and will be fully **credited**.

-## Report Bugs
+## Bug Report

 ### Prior to submitting your report

-- Always search the issue or pull request list first.
-The odds are good that if you've found a problem, someone else has found it, too.
+- **Always search the issue or pull request list first** - The odds are good that if you've found a problem, someone else has found it, too.

-- Try the [last stable version](https://github.com/thephpleague/url/releases) and the [master branch](https://github.com/thephpleague/url) to see if the reported bug has not already been fixed.
+- **Always try the [master branch](https://github.com/thephpleague/url)** - to see if the reported bug has not already been fixed.

 ### When submitting your report

 - **Open a new bug report for each issue.**

-- **Write a clear summary in english.** A good summary should quickly and uniquely identify a bug report.
+- **Write a clear summary in english** - A good summary should quickly and uniquely identify a bug report.
 It should explain the problem, not your suggested solution.

-- **Be brief, but don't leave any important details out.** Tell us what you did, what you expected to happen, and what happened.
+- **Be brief, but don't leave any important details out** - Tell us what you did, what you expected to happen, and what happened.
 Do not forget to mention your PHP version, the OS Platform and the package version you were using.

-- **Don't report bugs about old versions.** Only the last stable major version will receive the patch.
+- **Don't report bugs about old versions** - Only the last stable major version will receive the patch.

-## Pull Requests
+## Feature Request

 We accept contributions via Pull Requests on [Github](https://github.com/thephpleague/url).

-- **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)** - The easiest way to apply the conventions is to install [PHP Code Sniffer](http://pear.php.net/package/PHP_CodeSniffer).
+- **[PSR-2 Coding Standard](http://www.php-fig.org/psr/psr-2/)** - The easiest way to apply the conventions is to install [PHP Code Sniffer](https://packagist.org/packages/squizlabs/php_codesniffer).

 - **Add tests!** - Your patch won't be accepted if it doesn't have tests.